Find Nursing Colleges

 $18,874 Avg 4-Year Student Loan

 In terms of yearly nursing graduations, Wyoming is ranked #50 in the country with 397 degrees handed out in 2021.
-Students who live in the state can take advantage of in-state tuition averaging $3,079 a year, while students from out-of-state may pay a higher average tuition of $9,791 a year.
+Students who are able to take advantage of in-state tuition will only pay an average of $3,079 per year to get their degree at a college in Wyoming, while out of state students will pay an average of $9,791 per year.

 About 21% of students who go to college in this state take out loans, with the average yearly loan amount being $4,718 per year.